 Janet died in an accident in 1979, although devastated by the loss, Anne still found the strength to continue alone.
 She learned how to draw the animals that Janet specialised in, becoming so adept that she was elected a Member of the Society of Equestrian Artists.
 Anne continued to work until two days before her own death on the 25th May, 1998.

-Update July 2015; Several people have asked for a list of books illustrated by Janet & Anne, so I've included a list as a static page on this blog – please see the links at the top of the home page.
+Update July 2015; Several people have asked for a list of books illustrated by Janet & Anne, so I've included a list here.
 There are around 200 books listed, but if you know of others, please leave a comment, and I will update the list.

 I adore these illustrations and would be interested to hear what others think about them.
 Please feel free to leave a comment - and pop back to read my replies.